Tech-Revaluation-Org/Tech-Revaluation-Download-Assistant-TDA/README.md

-# TDA download more faster
+# TRA download more faster